+Property Description

-Property Description Alarm text Low Alarm Battery Alarm condition An alarm for Low Alarm Battery will be given if the alarm battery is not charged enough to have power for a Power Fail alarm for at least 2 minutes.
-Priority Medium Ventilator action The ventilator will continue treatment with the same settings and start charging the alarm batteries.
-Reset When alarm energy storage level is sufficient to give an alarm for at least 2 minutes.
+Alarm text Low Alarm Battery

+Alarm condition An alarm for Low Alarm Battery will be given if the alarm battery is not charged enough to have power for a Power Fail alarm for at least 2 minutes.

+D : :

+Priority Medium

+Ventilator action Medium The ventilator will continue treatment with the same settings and start charging the alarm batteries.